-It is important to identify and avoid triggering factors for heat urticaria.
+It is important to identify and avoid the triggering factors for heat urticaria.

-First line treatment is a non-sedating second-generation H1 antihistamine such as cetirizine or loratadine 10 mg daily.
-If symptoms persist, the dose is increased, up to 4 times the standard dose each day.
+First-line treatment is a non-sedating second-generation H1 antihistamine, such as cetirizine or loratadine 10 mg daily.
+If symptoms persist, the dose is increased, up to four times the standard dose each day.
 This is at least somewhat effective for about 60% of patients with heat urticaria.

 Possible additional options may include: